 Where the aggregate of order requests pursuant to Clause 5.6 equals 640 Cartons, no further adjustment shall be made by the DCC to each Supplier Party’s order request.

-Where the aggregate of order requests pursuant to Clause [5.6] is fewer than 640 Cartons, the DCC shall send an email to each Supplier Party that submitted an order request to invite them to increase their order request through an additional round of requests, stating the total amount of Cartons that are available for ordering in that additional round that have not yet been requested.
-Each Supplier Party shall have [5] Working Days to respond in writing via email to the DCC stating whether it wants to additionally request Cartons and if so, the number that it wishes to additionally request.
+Where the aggregate of order requests pursuant to Clause 5.6 is fewer than 640 Cartons, the DCC shall send an email to each Supplier Party that submitted an order request to invite them to increase their order request through an additional round of requests, stating the total amount of Cartons that are available for ordering in that additional round that have not yet been requested.
+Each Supplier Party shall have 5 Working Days to respond in writing via email to the DCC stating whether it wants to additionally request Cartons and if so, the number that it wishes to additionally request.
 Where a Supplier Party does not submit an additional order request, its order request shall not be amended.

 In respect of those Supplier Parties that do submit additional order requests, where the aggregate of the additional order requests received pursuant to Clause 5.10 does not exceed the total Cartons that were available for ordering in the additional round, the DCC shall adjust each relevant Supplier Party’s order request to reflect the additional amount requested by that Supplier Party.